 When you need medical attention for yourself or your family, you look for the highest-quality care from a concerned and experienced medical staff.
 When the Cincinnati Reds needed a health care partner for their fans and team members, they did the same, and turned to TriHealth.
 Over the years, the partnership is so successful that it now serves as a model for teams throughout Major League Baseball.

-Declan Mullin, vice president of ballpark operations for the Reds, explains that the relationship between the Reds and TriHealth dates back to the days of Riverfront/Cinergy Field more than a decade ago.
+The relationship between the Reds and TriHealth dates back to the days of Riverfront/Cinergy Field more than 15 years ago.